dnutiu/dnutiu/README.md

 At home I use Linux & Windows and at the job I currently use a MacOS system, previously I've used Linux. 👾

-I like writing tests and docummentation for the stuff I'm building 😄.
+I like writing tests and documentation for the stuff I'm building 😄.

 You can reach me on 📫 [LinkedIn](https://www.linkedin.com/in/denisnutiu/).